rajitbanerjee/data-structures-comp20280/README.md

 Classes implemented in the repository are summarised below.
 Refer to the individual class descriptions for more information.
 *Note:* The starred (*) solutions are the required data structures for the repository.
-The others were included either as helper classes, or solutions to practicals and assignments for the module.
+The others were included either as helper classes, or as solutions to practicals and assignments for the module.

 | # | Title | Solution | Test |
 |---| ----- | -------- | ---------- |